ByAnthony/newzealandtunnellers/docs/deployment.md

 You should then be able to run `npm run build`.

-To sync your modified files and the `.next` folder, use [SamKirkland/FTP-Deploy-Action](https://github.com/SamKirkland/FTP-Deploy-Action).
+To sync your modified files, the `.next` and `/dist/` folders, use [SamKirkland/FTP-Deploy-Action](https://github.com/SamKirkland/FTP-Deploy-Action).
 Don't forget to exclude files and folder which are not needed to run your application in production.

 ### Restart Server Automatically